Iterative rational Krylov algorithm: Convergence

-A SISO linear system is said to have symmetric state space (SSS), whenever: $A=A^{T}, \, b=c .$ This type of systems appear in many important applications, such as in the analysis of RC circuits and in inverse problems involving 3D Maxwell's equations.
-For SSS systems with distinct poles, the following convergence result has been proven: "IRKA is a locally convergent fixed point iteration to a local minimizer of the $H_{2}$ optimization problem."
+A SISO linear system is said to have symmetric state space (SSS) whenever $A=A^{T}, \, b=c .$ This type of systems appear in many important applications, such as in the analysis of RC circuits and in inverse problems involving 3D Maxwell's equations.
+For SSS systems with distinct poles, the following convergence result has been proven: "IRKA is a locally convergent fixed point iteration to a local minimizer of the $H_2$ optimization problem."

 Although there is no convergence proof for the general case, numerous experiments have shown that IRKA often converges rapidly for different kind of linear dynamical systems.

 Extensions

-IRKA algorithm has been extended by the original authors to multiple-input multiple-output (MIMO) systems, and also to discrete time and differential algebraic systems [Remark 4.1].
+IRKA algorithm has been extended by the original authors to multiple-input multiple-output (MIMO) systems, and also to discrete time and differential algebraic systems[Remark 4.1].